SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

 4. Update and deploy the Azure Web Site for the remote web application

-5. Update and deploy the SharePoint provider-hosted add-in
+5. Reconfigure the SharePoint Add-in project

 ## Deploy the Azure SQL Database